-With all the mortgage lenders and companies you can choose, where should you turn when you are ready to find financing for your home?
+Choosing a mortgage lender can be confusing, so where should you start when you are ready to find financing for your home?

-How do you prepare before applying for a mortgage?
+How do you prepare before choosing a mortgage lender?

 Ideally, before making an offer on your dream house, you will get a mortgage pre-approval.
 If you take this step first, the realtor and seller of the house will know that you are serious about buying the home.
 A mortgage pre-approval gives you some negotiating power, and helps smooth the home loan process.
 Of course, you do not have to take this step, but you will find that it eases the way for you considerably if you choose to do so.